vectorgrp/sil-kit/docs/api/lifecycleService.rst

   * The lifecycle service will run through all participant states until it is running and it will trigger all callbacks.
   * The `CommunicationReady` callback will trigger, but the communication guarantee is not given.
   * Autonomous participants must stop themselves by explicitly calling :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>`.
-  * The only way to stop an autonomous participant externally is the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Services::Orchestration::ISystemController::AbortSimulation()>` call, which aborts the simulation of any participant.
+  * The only way to stop an autonomous participant externally is the :cpp:func:`ISystemController::AbortSimulation()<SilKit::Experimental::Services::Orchestration::ISystemController::AbortSimulation()>` call.

+.. _subsec:sim-using-lifecycle:

 Using the Lifecycle Service
 ----------------------------

 An |ILifecycleService| instance can be retrieved from a |Participant|.
 To do so, a lifecycle configuration must be provided::